Regal Entertainment Group (RGC) Q2 2017 Results - Earnings Call Transcript

 Amy E. Miles - Regal Entertainment Group

 Good afternoon, and thank you for joining us.
-We have several Regal-specific topics to cover with you today, but let's start with a broader industry box office.
-I'm happy to report that as of today, almost seven full months into 2017, year-to-date industry box office of approximately $6.7 billion is on paced with last year's record total, and while the box office cadence in the first half of the year was somewhat surprising with record results in the first quarter and underperformance in the second quarter, we are never surprised by the long-term stability of the domestic box office.
+We have several Regal-specific topics to cover with you today, but let's start with the broader industry box office.
+I'm happy to report that as of today, almost seven full months into 2017, year-to-date industry box office of approximately $6.7 billion is on pace with last year's record total, and while the box office cadence in the first half of the year was somewhat surprising with record results in the first quarter and underperformance in the second quarter, we are never surprised by the long-term stability of the domestic box office.

 Our industry has always experienced and will continue to experience short-term fluctuations in revenue, primarily related to the commercial appeal of the content available in any given period.
 Recent quarters are no exception, but against the backdrop of quarterly ups and downs, the long-term box office remains remarkably stable.
 In this case, totaling just under $11.5 billion for the trailing four quarters.

-Only time will tell how the full year 2017 box office will stack up against last year's record total, but with an exciting fourth quarter slate that includes titles that should appeal to a wide range of audience still ahead of us.
-We are still optimistic regarding box office success in the back half of 2017 and more importantly, we remain confident in the long-term stability of the domestic box office.
+Only time will tell how the full year 2017 box office will stack up against last year's record total, but with an exciting fourth quarter slate that includes titles that should appeal to a wide range of audience still ahead of us, we are still optimistic regarding box office success in the back half of 2017 and more importantly, we remain confident in the long-term stability of the domestic box office.

 With that backdrop, let's turn our attention to some of the great things happening here at Regal Entertainment Group.
 First and foremost, we couldn't be more excited about the recent additions to our circuit.

-In April, we acquired the Houston, Texas assets, a Santikos Theatres, and in May, we expanded our presence in the mid-western part of the country by completing the acquisition of seven locations with 93 screens from Warren Theatres.
+In April, we acquired the Houston, Texas assets of Santikos Theatres, and in May, we expanded our presence in the mid-western part of the country by completing the acquisition of seven locations with 93 screens from Warren Theatres.

 On the surface, the acquisition of nine locations and 134 screens to our already substantial portfolio may not appear especially meaningful.
 But please note that many of these buildings are not your typical theatres.
-Four of the nine locations rank among the top 200 grossing theatres in the United States last year, and most of them already featured numerous customer amenities, large format screens, reclining seats, multiple food and beverage options, and even a bowling alley.
+Four of the nine locations rank among the top 200 grossing theatres in the United States last year, and most of them already feature numerous customer amenities, large format screens, reclining seats, multiple food and beverage options, and even a bowling alley.
 We continue to believe that strategic acquisitions at accretive multiples are a great way to deliver immediate and ongoing shareholder value and that current industry dynamics are favorable for further industry consolidation.

-David will provide more financial detail regarding these transactions later in the call that we are very excited to add these high quality assets to our circuit.
+David will provide more financial detail regarding these transactions later in the call but we are very excited to add these high quality assets to our circuit.
 As for our existing circuit, in 2014 we started investing in local markets and upgrading traditional theatres by installing luxury recliners.
 As of the end of the quarter almost 1,700 screens feature reclining seats and the results continue to exceed our expectations.

-These screens continue to grow attendance, outperforming industry box office, and achieved average ticket price and concession per cap growth rate, in excess of those experienced at traditional theaters.
+These screens continue to grow attendance, outperform the industry box office, and achieve average ticket price and concession per cap growth rates, in excess of those experienced at traditional theaters.
 And most importantly, our contributing annualized incremental adjusted EBITDA of almost $77 million.

 Those results speaks for themselves, but to properly analyze their true long-term impact.
 Investors should also consider the capital cost necessary to achieve them.
 The recliner initiative is a notable example of the cornerstone of our success for many years.
 Our ability to efficiently allocate capital in ways that benefit our long-term shareholders.
 Specifically, we have modernized nearly one-fourth of our circuit with luxury reclining seat conversions, while increasing our annual net capital expenditures by less than $40 million.